Skip to main content

 When was Azure DevOps Introduced?

 Despite its October 2018 launch, Azure DevOps is not a newcomer to the DevOps block.
-Its ancestry may trace back to the 2006 Visual Studio Team System release.
+Its ancestry may be traced back to the 2006 Visual Studio Team System release.
 Over 80,000 Microsoft internal users use this well-developed application with rich features.

 What can Azure DevOps do?